Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Warmogs Armor.png" Align=right width=8% height=8%>

 - Breastplate
-- Attunement (You must have atleast 75 hit points to attune to _Warmogs Armor_)
+- Attunement

 **Substain**: The maximum amount of regeneration stacks you can gain are doubled.

 **Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to two times your proficiency bonus.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

-**always Ready**: Whenever you roll initiative, if you are bloodied you instead start with 60% hit points.

 **Health**: You gain maximum hit points equal to three times your level.

 _Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
 The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._

+_You get +2 to you armor class while wearing this armor_

 ---

 ## Zhonya's Hourglass